dreispt/server-tools/base_search_improved/README.rst

 Known issues / Roadmap
 ======================

-Additional serach tokens are welcome.
+There are more search improvements to implement:

-Some ideas:
+* Support operators, such as ">", "<", ".." (between interval), etc.
-* ".." for intervals
+* Support smart date tokens, such as "t" for today, "m" for current month, "ytd" for year to date.

-* Date tokens such as "t" for today
+The above can be implemented for all models, not requiring to be enabled by a context flag.

 Bug Tracker
 ===========